 There are many benefits of teaming that can be reaped by students, teachers, and schools.
 Students benefit from teaming with higher student achievement, an improved sense of belonging, and increased self-confidence.
 Teachers find that teaming leads to better communication with colleagues, ultimately yielding improved educational programs for their students.
 Teaming enables effective scheduling and team procedures, better coordination of tests and projects, and integrating interdisciplinary projects or team activities.

-Seventh and Eighth grade students are divided into three interdisciplinary teams at each grade level.
-Two of the teams from each grade have four sections of either seventh or eighth grade students.
-The third team has two sections of grade seven and two sections of grade eight.
-All students receive daily instruction in language arts, mathematics, social studies, science and foreign language.
+Seventh and Eighth grade students are divided into two interdisciplinary teams at each grade level.
+The teams from each grade have four sections of either seventh or eighth grade students.
+All students receive daily instruction in language arts, mathematics, social studies, science and world language.
 There is a scheduled Home Base period that allows for extended academic instruction as determined by the team.